How to Identify and Get Rid of Bugs from Indoor Plants (12 Houseplants Pests)

 Houseplant Pests, Aphids

-Aphids are tiny, soft-bodied insects also commonly called Plant Lice.
+Aphids also called Plant Lice are tiny, soft-bodied insects, which are prevalent in poorly ventilated, dry conditions.
 They are sap-sucking insects which are usually green but may be black, grey or orange.

 3. Spider mites